OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 #### Overview

-Session termination is an important part of the session lifecycle.
-Reducing the lifetime of the session tokens to a minimum decreases the likelihood of a successful session hijacking attack.
-The scope for this test case is to validate that the application has a logout functionality and it effectively terminates the session on client and server side.
+Reducing the lifetime of (session) tokens to a minimum decreases the likelihood of a successful account hijacking attack.
+The scope for this test case is to validate that the application has a logout functionality and it effectively terminates the session on client and server side or stateless token.

 ##### Static Analysis